 Patients, particularly children, are rushed through treatment, either therapy or medication, without being informed of the benefits of psychological and educational testing to evaluate and diagnose problems.
 Again, some patients or parents choose to self-pay for this testing when they know it is available.

 9.Using “kickbacks” to keep patients away from specialists.

 In managed care, on the other hand, the family doctor is often the gatekeeper and may be paid a financial bonus for avoiding referrals to specialists.
-These bonuses violate the same ethical principle involved in the laws against kickback and fee splitting.
-The non-referral may appear to be based on the patient’s needs when, in fact, the non-referrals are strongly influenced by hidden kickback.
-Although unethical, these bonuses avoid the laws that were specifically designed to protect patients against kickback or fee splitting.
+These bonuses violate the same ethical principle involved in the laws against kickback and fee-splitting.
+The non-referral may appear to be based on the patient’s needs when, in fact, the non-referrals are strongly influenced by hidden kickbacks.
+Although unethical, these bonuses avoid the laws that were specifically designed to protect patients against kickback or fee-splitting.

 10. Squandering money entrusted to their care.

 When insurance is sold, the company promises that it can be trusted to handle the funds prudently in order to pay for health care.
 Managed care, on the other hand, commonly spends over 30% of health care money on administration and profit and pays its executives more than any comparably sized industry.
 In mental health, managed care creates administration and profit expenses that consume over 50% of the money that was previously available for treatment.
 When money is entrusted to a managed care company’s control, it is not ethical to divert large portions of the funds on the company’s own administration and profit.
 It is even worse than this financial irresponsibility leads to some patients being prematurely discharged from hospitals and other patients having their treatment ended before they have healed.